-- The minimum fund balance will be attained and maintained through expenditure management, revenue management and/or contributions from the General Fund. - All expenditures drawn from reserve accounts shall require prior Council approval unless previously authorized by the City Council for expenditure in the biennial budget or otherwise provided for by City policies.
+- The minimum fund balance will be attained and maintained through expenditure management, revenue management and/or contributions from the General Fund.

+- All expenditures drawn from General Purpose Reserves shall require prior Council approval unless

+previously authorized by the City Council for expenditure in the biennial budget or otherwise provided

+for by City policies.
+General Purpose Reserves include the following, as listed below and described in

+the Reserve Purposes and Targets section:

+- Contingency Reserve Fund;

+- General Capital Contingency;

+- General Operating Reserve:

+- Revenue Stabilization Reserve;

+- Council Special Projects Reserve; and,

+- Building and Property Reserve.